 TO REPLACE OLD BLINDS

 If there's one thing that can age a room, it's the blinds.
-The color, fabric, and style can upset your entire aesthetic, but Calderone has an easy fix.
+The color, material, and style can upset your entire aesthetic, but Calderone has an easy fix.
 "Simply hang drapery in front of the blinds," she said.
 "I recently bought a roll of muslin linen to make curtains out of," she adds.
 "It was super inexpensive, and I hired a seamstress from Task Rabbit to come by with her sewing machine, and within a few hours, I had natural linen custom curtains.
 Fabrics.com sells yards of fabric for reasonable pricing."
 If that isn't your taste, then Gachot says a simple linen Roman Shade from Blinds.com is "cost-effective and lovely."

 TO DIVIDE SMALL OPEN-PLAN SPACES